TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 ---
 layout: post
-title: Everything You Need to Know to Maximize Your Time at a Conference
+title: How to Maximize Your Time at Conferences
 categories: blog app_store_series
 ---